Market intelligence for international student recruitment from ICEF

 • The time limits imposed by the new rule are impractical for many students.
 Because most students will need to extend their stay beyond the four-year limit imposed by the rule, this opens the door to processing delays and, most significantly, uncertainty in the student's academic pathway.

-• That the extension decision will rest with USCIS under the new rule (as opposed to the student's institution as it does under the D/S system).
+• The extension decision will rest with USCIS as opposed to the student's institution as it does under the D/S system.
 This exposes the student, as one conference presenter put it, to "hard vetting opportunities" that could disrupt the student's programme or prevent them from progressing to further study or to Optional Practical Training (OPT).

 In its comment, for example, NAFSA said the proposed rule "would replace a proven, flexible policy that has served the nation, international students, and exchange visitors for decades with a policy that is duplicative, burdensome and creates uncertainty."